Last Updated on July 7, 2023

 Fluffy Frenchies are the purebred puppies of two French Bulldogs.
 It’s all got to do with the genetic makeup of these unique dogs.

 This gene is naturally found in French Bulldogs however it is a recessive gene and quite rare.
-Also, for a French Bulldog to have a long, fluffy coat they need to have two LH genes.
+Also, for a Frenchie to have a long, fluffy coat they need to have two LH genes.

 Carriers of the LH gene have the short hair common of the French Bulldog breed.
 These dogs would have one dominant Sh gene and one recessive L1 or L4 gene.

-Even if two carriers of the FGF 5 or long-haired gene are bred, there is only a 25% chance that their puppies will be Fluffy Frenchies due to the Sh, or shorthaired gene being dominant in French Bulldogs.
+Even if two carriers of the FGF 5 or long-haired gene are bred, there is only a 25% chance that their puppies will be fluffy due to the Sh, or shorthaired gene being dominant in French Bulldogs.

 To guarantee long-haired Frenchie puppies, a Fluffy Frenchie must be bred with another Fluffy Frenchie.